Generic selectors

 What is Sin?

-DEFINITION: Sin is a violation of God’s Law.
+DEFINITION: Sin is a VIOLATION of God’s Law.

 Sin is a violation of God’s Law because God is the Lawgiver.
-It says in James 4:12, “But there is only one Lawgiver…” This is important to understand.
+It says in James 4:12, “There is one Lawgiver …” This is important to understand.
 Because God established the Law, all sin is against God.
 As it says in Psalm 51:4, “Against You [God], You only, have I sinned.”
 King David said this when he repented of murdering Uriah the Hittite.
 Since it was Uriah the Hittite who was murdered, one might think that David sinned against him.
 However, sin is a violation of God’s Law, not the result of the sin.
 In other words, David violated God’s Law when he murdered Uriah the Hittite but the result of David’s sin was the death of Uriah the Hittite.
 Therefore, anyone who violates God’s Law is a sinner in God’s eyes even though the result of sin can impact someone else.

-PRINCIPLE: All sin is against God because He is the Lawgiver.
+PRINCIPLE: All sin is against GOD because He is the Lawgiver.

-Also, since God is the Lawgiver, He is the “Judge of all” (Hebrews 12:23).
+Also, since God is the Lawgiver, He is the “Judge of all” (Heb.
+12:23).
 Why?
 As the Lawgiver, only He is qualified to judge when someone violates His Law.
 In Hebrews 10:30 it says, “The Lord will judge His people.

-PRINCIPLE: Only God can judge sin because He is the Lawgiver.
+PRINCIPLE: Only God can JUDGE sin because He is the Lawgiver.

 Although many times we think judgment equates to punishment, forgiveness is also a judgment.
 This is similar to any court case in which the outcome is either conviction or acquittal.

-PRINCIPLE: God’s judgment can be punishment or forgiveness.
+PRINCIPLE: God’s judgment can be PUNISHMENT or FORGIVENESS.

 Look at all this from a secular point of view.
 Communities establish laws requiring vehicles to stop for red traffic lights.
 When someone fails to stop, it is a crime against the community laws; that is, it is a “sin” against the community government.
 Why?
 Because it established the traffic laws.
 Likewise, it is the responsibility of the community to uphold those laws through officially appointed judges.
 The victim of a collision has no authority to pronounce judgment against someone who runs the red light.
 This is no different with God.
 As the Lawgiver, violations of His Law are sin against Him alone.
 When someone violates His Law, they are a sinner and He will judge them.